wttech/gradle-aem-plugin/README.md

 Task `aemCheckout` is just an straightforward alias for above command.
 It is allowed to execute any command listed in [VLT Tool documentation](https://docs.adobe.com/docs/en/aem/6-2/develop/dev-tools/ht-vlttool.html).
 Gradle requires to have working directory with file *build.gradle* in it, but Vault tool can work at any directory under *jcr_root*.
-To change working directory for Vault, use property `aem.vlt.path` which is relative path to be appended under *jcr_root* for project task being currently executed.
+To change working directory for Vault, use property `aem.vlt.path` which is relative path to be appended to *jcr_root* for project task being currently executed.

 * Skipping installed package resolution by download name (eliminating conflicts / only matters when Vault properties file is customized):